Republicans Push 'Law and Order' Mandate on Third Night of Convention

 “I want my daughter to grow up in President Donald Trump’s America,” she said.

-Vice President Mike Pence will close out the night from Baltimore’s Fort McHenry where he intends to “lay out a contrast” between Trump’s policies and Biden’s proposals, according to Trump’s re-election campaign.

-“He will talk in optimistic tones about our future as Americans,” Trump campaign spokesman Tim Murtaugh said during an earlier conference call.

 Retired Lt.
-Gen. Keith Kellogg, who serves as the National Security Advisor to Vice President Mike Pence, applauded Trump’s national security strategy.
+Gen. Keith Kellogg, who serves as the National Security Advisor to Pence, had also applauded Trump’s national security strategy earlier in the evening.

 “When President Donald Trump took office, decades of failed foreign policy had crippled us.
 He faced wars without end in sight, creation of failed states like Libya and Syria, a past that allowed a terrorist caliphate to grow, and leadership in Washington that allowed our military to atrophy while we spent trillions of dollars abroad instead of investing at home,” Kellogg said.